nikolakrstic99/Election-System/README.md

 Python project using Flask and SQLAlchemy libraries.
 Services are running in Docker containers on Docker Swarm infrastructure.

 ## Before run
-you have to install all packages
+You have to install all packages(to make venv folder)

 ## Build the images
 Build the images using .dockerfiles, and set their tags: